Dv810/Dbms_project/README.md

 **Registered:** Links students with their enrolled courses.\
 **Teaches:** Connects faculty with the courses they teach.\
 **Attendance:** Tracks student attendance for specific sessions.\
-This database system aims to streamline attendance tracking, course registration, and session management while ensuring secure faculty authentication.
+This database system aims to streamline attendance tracking, course registration, and session management while ensuring secure faculty authentication.\

+**Please refer to E-R diagram**